SunnyLimc/obsidian-limc/001 - Workbench/missing - vim.md

     `:` to Command-line mode

-    `Esc` go back dto Normal mode from any mode
+    `Esc` go back to Normal mode from any mode

 *   brief notation for combined key